 Fiscal Innovations offers the following technical assistance to state and local governments:

-Interested applicants should submit a non-binding letter of intent no later than February 1, 2019.
+Interested applicants should submit a non-binding letter of intent to the contact person listed below.
 The letter should be submitted by the lead representative from one of the eligible entities listed above.
 The letter should include the following:

 Applications should be no more than five pages.